 whatever they were, it makes no difference to me;

 “Difference” here means to excel.
-When it came to standing up for “the truth of the gospel,” Paul does not recognize reputation or even excellence.
-The word “difference” comes from two words: to carry and through.
-The leadership in Jerusalem carried considerable estimation in the eyes of Christians there.
-This, however, did not impress Paul.
+When it came to standing up for “the truth of the gospel,” Paul did not recognize reputation or even excellence.
+“Difference” comes from two words: to carry and through.
+The leadership in Jerusalem brought considerable estimation in the eyes of Christians there.
+Reputation, however, did not impress Paul.
 He respected their position in the church, but he did not put them in an exaggeratedly high place either.

 God shows personal favoritism to no man—

-The status of the Jerusalem apostles does not diminish Paul’s status as an apostle.
-The Judaizers possibly claimed that Paul did not have as much status as the Jerusalem apostles because he came from the Gentile city of Antioch.
+The status of the Jerusalem apostles did not diminish Paul’s status as an apostle.
+The Judaizers possibly claimed that Paul did not have as much status as the Jerusalem apostles because he came from the Gentile city of Antioch in Syria.
 They said, “Go to the mother church in ancient Jerusalem.
 That is where you can find the truth.”
 God is not impressed with status or position, so He does not show favoritism to the apostles in Jerusalem over the apostle Paul.

 for those who seemed to be something added nothing to me.

-The leaders in Jerusalem did not contribute to Paul’s doctrine of grace.
+The leaders in Jerusalem did not contribute to Paul’s reception of the doctrine of grace.
 He did not consult them because God gave the gospel to him by direct revelation.
 The apostles did not lay their case before him.
-The word “added” comes from two words: to lay and before.
-The apostles did not give out of their tank of truth to the apostle Paul.
-They did not communicate or impart anything to Paul.
-They did not correct his message in any way.
+“Added” comes from two words: to lay and before.
+The apostles did not give out of their truth tank to the apostle Paul.
+They did not communicate or impart anything to him.
+Neither did they correct Paul’s message in any way.
 They did not add to the truth of his message.

-This is not arrogance on Paul’s part; he states the truth of the validity of his apostleship.
-This is not pride for Paul states a matter of fact.
-He has great confidence in the authenticity of his apostleship.
+This is not arrogance on Paul’s part; he simply stated the truth of the validity of his apostleship.
+This is not pride, for Paul said it as a matter of fact.
+He had great confidence in the authenticity of his apostleship.
 If he had submitted to legalism, he would have undermined his message.
-Paul does not undermine the apostles in Jerusalem by saying, “they added nothing to me” but countervails the attacks of the Judaizers upon the authority of his apostleship.
+Paul does not undermine the apostles in Jerusalem by saying, “They added nothing to me,” but countervails the attacks of the Judaizers upon the authority of his apostleship.
 In another passage, he diminishes himself as the person who holds the gift of apostleship.

 “For I am the least of the apostles, who am not worthy to be called an apostle, because I persecuted the church of God.
 But by the grace of God I am what I am, and His grace toward me was not in vain; but I labored more abundantly than they all, yet not I, but the grace of God which was with me.
 Therefore, whether it was I or they, so we preach and so you believed” (1 Corinthians 15:9-11).

-Yet, Paul had more training and more understanding of truth than all the other apostles put together.
+Yet, Paul had more training and understanding of truth than all the other apostles.
 As the most astute student of God’s Word in the first century, he made a clean-cut break with Judaism.
 The Judaizers did not make a clean break.
-This is a lack of discernment of the principle of grace on their part.
-They followed him around the Roman Empire, trying to undermine his message.
+They lacked discernment of the principle of grace with legalism or works salvation.
+They followed Paul around the Roman Empire, trying to undermine his message.
 They did everything they could to destroy him.
-Peter, however, held Paul in high esteem.
+Even Peter, however, held Paul in high esteem.